 [Checks and Counters]

-Countering Venomoth is not difficult as it isn't exactly Earth-shattering powerful, but it is tough to pin it down because of Baton Pass allowing it to escape any troublesome situations.
-RestTalk Dewgong is probably the best overall switch-in to Venomoth as it can absorb Sleep Powder and other status from Venomoth and takes a pittance from any of its moves apart from rare Screech sets, while in return it can easily 3HKO Venomoth with Surf and Ice Beam.
-Murkrow can switch into Sleep Powder and Psychic totally for free and easily outspeeds and OHKOes Venomoth with Drill Peck.
+Countering Venomoth is not difficult, as it isn't exactly Earth-shatteringly powerful, but it is tough to pin it down because of Baton Pass allowing it to escape any troublesome situations.
+RestTalk Dewgong is probably the best overall switch-in to Venomoth, as it can absorb Sleep Powder and other status from Venomoth and takes a pittance from any of its moves apart from rare Screech sets, while in return it can easily 3HKO Venomoth with Surf and Ice Beam.
+Murkrow can switch into Sleep Powder and Psychic totally for free and easily outspeeds Venomoth and OHKOes it with Drill Peck.
 Other capable sleep absorbers such as Kecleon and Magcargo easily deal with Venomoth.
 Once Sleep Powder is out of the equation, countering Venomoth becomes an entirely easier ballgame.
-Chimecho and Flareon capably switch into anything Venomoth can throw at it, even Hidden Power Dark or Hidden Power Water, and easily OHKO with Psychic and Fire Blast.
-Rock-types such as Sudowoodo and Relicanth have to be wary of Giga Drain, but will otherwise be able to tank Venomoth's moves and OHKO with Rock Slide.
-Crawdaunt has to be wary of Signal Beam but can otherwise easily switch in to Venomoth and OHKO with Double-Edge.
+Chimecho and Flareon capably switch into anything Venomoth can throw at them, even Hidden Power Dark or Hidden Power Water, and easily OHKO with Psychic and Fire Blast.
+Rock-types such as Sudowoodo and Relicanth have to be wary of Giga Drain but will otherwise be able to tank Venomoth's moves and OHKO with Rock Slide.
+Crawdaunt has to be wary of Signal Beam but can otherwise easily switch into Venomoth and OHKO with Double-Edge.
 Finally, faster Pokemon such as Pidgeot, Raticate, and Haunter can easily revenge kill Venomoth after a layer of Spikes.